 Jigs & Tackle

-A good basic rod-and-reel setup for jigging, day or night, is a light spinning outfit spooled with 8- to 12-pound line.
+A good, basic rod-and-reel setup for jigging, day or night, is a light spinning outfit spooled with 8-pound line.
 Tie the squid jig to the end of the line and you’re good to go.
 No need for a leader here.

-There is no need to set the hook when using a squid jig, as the squid’s numerous stick arms will become entangled on the spikes.
+There is no need to set the hook when using a squid jig, as the squid’s numerous sticky arms will become entangled on the spikes.
 Just lift the rod gently and reel steadily to keep the squid attached as you bring it to the surface.
-Once you lift the squid from the water, hold it above the surface for a few seconds so you don’t get covered in ink.
-To remove the squid, jiggle the squid over an open cooler or bucket until it falls off the jig.
+Once you lift the squid from the water, hold it above the surface for a few seconds so you don’t get “inked.”
+To remove the squid, jiggle it over an open cooler or bucket until it falls off the jig.

 If you plan to eat your squid, cover them with ice to better preserve them, then get them home and clean them.
 If you intend to use them as bait, place 4 to 5 squid in individual sealable bags and pop them in the freezer for use throughout the season.